 The rapid growth of Albuquerque in the 1950’s was beyond the limited resources of city government.
 Edward Schell offered to pay for the paving of Princeton Avenue if the City would pay him back at a later date.
 The City accepted land at the corner of Morrow and Princeton for a city park in 1951 but left the land sitting idle.
 The City turned down an offer in 1956 to sell the park to developers for the proposed Albuquerque Tennis Club.
 The City estimated the cost to landscape the park at $40,000 in 1962.
 A group of forty neighbors met with the City in August, 1962.
 They agreed to make regular donations to a fund for the park.
 The City Parks Board hailed this effort and revised its cost estimate to $20,000.
 The final plan was approved that October.
 Netherwood neighbors donated over $2,000 in cash and services and the landscaping project began several months later.

-This ends part 1 of the history of Netherwood Park.
 This history project is an ongoing effort.
 Do you have stories and pictures of our neighborhood’s early growth that you would like to share?
-Please contact NPNA board member John Vittal.
+Please contact NPNA member John Vittal.
 Thank you.